Skip to main content

 room.heartbeat({ status: "online" }, 30_000);

-// Read current entries
+// Read current live entries

 // Subscribe